 *The project is in the early stages, and new resources are being added weekly.

 Our lifestyle and physical culture are the most tangible aspects of life, and the easiest to work with.
+Working with these elements can give us more confidence and “agency” – the ability to change what we want to change.
 The more you can balance aspects in this sphere, the easier it will be to achieve balance in the others.

-For most people body and mind are not well-connected.
-We tend to be split and have most of our energy in the head.
+For most people these three are not well-connected, as we tend to have most of our energy in the head.
 Use resources in this sphere to help you relax the brain and become more embodied.
+These “inner practices” can be challenging, so make sure you have resources in the other spheres before you go too deep here.

 – A conviction that you want to ease your situation